 Of course, you can also adjust your itinerary to do something today if you wish to continue your travels in Norway.

-Now that you have an idea of how long you would need to plan out a week that would encompass the Norwegian “Tourist Trifecta”, let’s shift gears and get into what each of these “rock stars” have to offer as well as a little more detail on what to expect.
+Now that you have an idea of how long you would need to plan out a week that would encompass the Norwegian “Tourist Trifecta”, let’s shift gears and get into prioritizing what to see and do in your itinerary.

 In conclusion, while this itinerary provides you with a sense of what’s doable and enjoyable at the same time, you can certainly scale it up or scale it down as you see fit.